 Surgical Critical Care

-Residents receive rich experience in the treatment of benign and malignant conditions of the lung, pleura, chest wall, mediastinum, and esophagus as well as the AICD treatment of arrhythmias.
+Lahey’s cardiothoracic surgeons perform a broad variety of procedures in adult cardiac and general thoracic surgery.
+Residents receive rich experience in the treatment of benign and malignant conditions of the lung, pleura, chest wall, mediastinum and esophagus as well as the AICD treatment of arrhythmias.

-The general surgery resident has primary patient care responsibilities in the ICU, Stepdown Unit, and the regular patient care floors, and will be involved in both cardiac and general thoracic surgical procedures.
+General surgery residents have primary patient care responsibilities in the ICU, Stepdown Unit, and the regular patient care floors and will be involved in both cardiac and general thoracic surgical procedures.

 Liver and Transplant Program

-At Lahey Clinic, we have a strong foundation for excellence in liver transplantation.
-Our Chief of Surgery, Roger L. Jenkins, MD, FACS, performed the first liver transplant in New England in July 1983.
+At Lahey Hospital & Medical Center, we have a strong foundation for excellence in liver transplantation.
+Roger L. Jenkins, MD, FACS, performed the first liver transplant in New England in July 1983.
 Since then, significant technological advancements in surgery, preoperative assessment and postoperative care have resulted in the ability to perform more complicated and innovative procedures safely.

 Our multidisciplinary team of transplant surgeons, hepatologists, gastroenterologists, radiologists, nurses, social workers, psychiatrists, financial coordinators and others expertly provides fully coordinated pre- and post-transplant care.
-Throughout the entire transplant process, these health care professionals are with patients and their families every step of the way, providing medical care, emotional support, financial coordination and much more.
+Throughout the entire transplant process, these health care professionals are with patients and their families, providing medical care, emotional support, financial coordination and much more.